 This article provides links to Microsoft documentation describing how to manage Microsoft Groups on various platforms.

-Please see this Microsoft article on how to create a Group in Outlook 2016 or Outlook on the web:
+Please see this Microsoft article on how to create a Group in Outlook desktop or web versions.

 When you join a group, you gain access to the group mailbox, calendar, OneNote notebook, and team site.
 Permissions are taken care of automatically so you don't need to worry about missing any meetings or conversations.

-Please see this Microsoft article on how to Join a group in Outlook 2016, Outlook on the web, or in the Outlook mobile apps:
+Please see this Microsoft article on how to join a group using the Outlook desktop, web or mobile apps.

 When you leave a group, you give up your access to the group inbox, calendar, OneNote notebook, and library.
 The only way to regain access is to rejoin the group.

-Please see this Microsoft article on how to leave or unsubscribe from a group in Outlook 2016, Outlook on the web, or in the Outlook mobile apps:
+Please see this Microsoft article on how to leave or unsubscribe from a group using the Outlook desktop, web or mobile apps.

 Any member of a group can invite others to the group, but only the group owner can remove them.
 By default, the group owner is the person who created the group but others can be assigned this role as well.

-Please see this Microsoft article on how to add or remove group members in Outlook 2016 or Outlook on the web:
+Please see this Microsoft article on how to add or remove group members in Outlook desktop or web versions.

-Neither public groups nor private groups can be seen or accessed by people other than UWM Office 365 users unless those people have been specifically invited as guests.
+Neither public groups nor private groups can be seen or accessed by people other than UWM Microsoft 365 users, unless those people have been specifically invited as guests.

-Please see this Microsoft article on how to delete groups in Outlook 2016 or in Outlook on the web:
+Please see this Microsoft article on how to delete groups in Outlook desktop or web versions.

-Please see this Microsoft article for an explanation on how guest access (external collaborators) works with groups:
+Please see this Microsoft article for an explanation of how guest access (external collaborators) works.